shakil-babu/diploma-cgpa-calculator/README.md

 ```
-Hi there,
+Hi there 👋,
+```

 Thanks for coming here.
 This is a simple and amazing BTEB CGPA calculator.
 It can easily calculate your final CGPA and grade according to any BTEB regulations.
-```

 # CGPA Calculator :